Regional Support

 Clark County

-CaRES mentor and foster parent Brittany would love to see you Thursday, April 18th at 5:30pm for a monthly community group.
-This group meets the third Thursday of each month and is open to all relatives, kinship, and foster parents and is a safe space for meeting other families who “get it.”
-Come for the support, resources, and training hours and leave knowing that you don’t have to do this alone.
+This group is open to all relatives, kinship, and foster parents and is a safe space for meeting other families who “get it.”
+Come for the support and resources, and leave knowing that you don’t have to do this alone.
+Dinner will be provided, and children are welcome (No dedicated childcare is available but there is a fun place for children to play safely within view of the parents while volunteers help keep them corralled.)

-This monthly group meets at Mannahouse Vancouver.
-14311 SE Mill Plain Blvd, Vancouver, WA 98684 While the church has graciously provided space for this event, the group has no religious affiliation and all families on this invitation are welcome to attend.
+Crossroads Community Church is located at: 7708 NE 78th St., Vancouver.
+While the church has graciously provided space for this event, the group has no religious affiliation and all families on this invitation are welcome to attend.

-Brittany will continue to host a variety of events each month so keep an eye out for an email with all the details!
-She’d love to hear ideas for what type of support or activities you’d like to see and what resources you need to help you participate.
-You can reach her at: caresvancouver@gmail.com
+Aric will continue hosting a variety of events each month (like the very popular event with Home Depot!) so keep an eye on your email and social media!
+Aric would love to hear what type of support or activities you’d like to see and what resources you need to help you participate.
+You can reach him at: caresvancouver@gmail.com

 Topic Support Groups